| top |

 the frets.
 Some instruments were made of the beautiful koa wood.

-you play it horizontally, the round neck was not necessary,
+you play the instrument horizontally, the round neck was not

-so often the instrument got a square neck - which was also
+necessary, so often the instrument got a square neck - which

-good to avoid warping due to the high action of the steel
+was also good to avoid warping due to the high action of the

 :